 There are many types of fungi that live in our bodies, most of which are useful, and thrive without causing any symptoms.
 However, sometimes, these fungi can cause infections that can be hard to control.
 One such infection is a yeast infection, which affects sensitive areas of the body, even during a delicate phase like pregnancy.

-Vulvovaginal candidiasis, commonly known as a yeast infection, is caused mostly by the organism Candida albicans, although two other pathogens – Candida glabrata and Candida tropicalis – can also be involved.
+Vulvo-vaginal candidiasis, commonly known as a yeast infection, is caused mostly by the organism Candida albicans, although two other pathogens, Candida glabrata and Candida tropicalis can also be involved.

 Causes Of Yeast Infection In Pregnancy

-- Medication and antibiotics:
+Medication and Antibiotics

-The likelihood of getting a yeast infection also increases if you’re frequently on antibiotics over a period of few months or years.
-The prescriptive medication taken to kill the targeted bacteria also affects the balance of the protective bacteria that live in the vagina, thus allowing the yeast to overgrow.
+The likelihood of getting a yeast infection also increases if you’re frequently on antibiotics over a period of a few months or years.
+The prescriptive medication taken to kill the targeted bacteria also affects the balance of the protective organisms that live in the vagina, thus allowing the yeast to overgrow.

 Even though a yeast infection is not considered as a sexually transmitted disease, sexual activity can trigger yeast infections.
 In cases where the sexual partner has the infection, it can be transmitted to you during intercourse.

-- Birth Control Pills:
+Birth Control Pills

 There is a chance that being on birth control pills before conception can affect your hormonal levels during pregnancy.
-Changes in hormonal levels influence vaginal secretions, causing an imbalance in the pH levels that might facilitate the growth of yeast.
+Changes in hormone levels influence vaginal secretions, causing an imbalance in the pH levels that might facilitate the growth of yeast.

-Symptoms Of Yeast During Pregnancy
+Symptoms Of a Yeast Infection During Pregnancy

 When you develop a yeast infection, the symptoms are normally bothersome until they are treated.
 The symptoms include:

-- Leukorrhea, which is an odourless vaginal discharge that has a white, creamy or cottage cheese like appearance
+- Leukorrhea, an odourless vaginal discharge that has a white, creamy, or cottage cheese-like appearance

 - Discomfort or pain during sexual intercourse